Characterizing Signalling: Connections between Causal Inference and Space-time Geometry: Space-time as a partial order

 \begin{definition}[Spanning Points] Let $\TT$ be a poset and $L \subset \TT$ be finite.
 Then, the set of \emph{spanning elements}, denoted by $\spann(L)$, is given by the union of all sets $L' \subseteq L$ that satisfy

-where $f(L) := \bigcap_{x \in L} J^+ (x)$. \end{definition}
+where $f(L) := \bigcap_{x \in L} \bar{J}^+ (x)$. \end{definition}

 Hence it forms the union of all possible minimal subsets of $L$ which share the same joint future light cone as $L$.
-In particular, $\spann(L)$ is a subset of the \enquote{latest} elements of $L$ in the poset, given by
+Generally, $\spann(L)$ is different from the set of \enquote{latest} elements of $L$ in the poset, given by

-Generally, and in particular, for Minkowski space-time in any dimension, both sets are not identical, as is illustrated in \cref{fig:late} for the example of three equidistant points $a, b, c \in \TT$, located on a space-like line next to each other.\footnote{ Equidistance is assumed to ensure $J^+ (b) \subseteq J^+ (a) \cap J^+ (c)$.
+For Minkowski space-time in any dimension, this is illustrated in \cref{fig:late} for the example of three equidistant points $a, b, c \in \TT$, located on a space-like line next to each other.\footnote{ Equidistance is assumed to ensure $\bar{J}^+ (b) \subseteq \bar{J}^+ (a) \cap \bar{J}^+ (c)$.
 Alternatively, positioning $b$ earlier than the space-like line connecting $a$ and $c$, yet space-like to the individual points, relaxes the equidistance requirement.}